novahdesign/novahdesign/README.md

   - Web Design & Web Development Co-op @ SaaS company, using HTML, CSS, JS, Angular, and APIs to develop our customer-facing website.
 I learned a lot about software companies and web development.

-  - Creative Director & Web Developer @ GadflyAI, creating visual brand and overall aesthetic of AI/ML technical collective, and designing & implementing technical communication.
+  - Creative Director & Web Developer @ GadflyAI, creating visual brand and overall aesthetic of AI/ML technical collective, and designing & implementing using p5js, JS, HTML, CSS, and Cargo.
+I worked with incredible engineers to communicate very technical projects to a more general audience.

 - 🔭 I’m currently working on: a worldwide zine on creative computing and generative art, with a focus on open source, AI, and cybersecurity.
 - 🌱 I’m currently studying: a Combined Major in Computer Science and Business at the wonderful University of British Columbia.